mraysmit/restmonkey/docs/README.md

 ## Final word

-TinyRest exists to **unblock testing**.
+RESTMonkey exists to **unblock testing**.
 It’s not a framework.
 If you’re fighting it, you’re solving the wrong problem — reach for a real service or WireMock.
 Otherwise, enjoy the speed and simplicity.